Apache

 • SUSE: /etc/apache2/httpd.conf

-If you would like to defined it in the module configuration, you have to use the GlobalLog directive.
+To define it in the module configuration, use the GlobalLog directive.
 It defines a log shared by the main server configuration and all defined virtual hosts.

 How can I compile on a custom Apache installation?

-In case you are seeing Neigher apxs or apxs2 found, please set configure path, just set the path in APACHE_BUILD_PATH parameters.
+• In case of Neigher apxs or apxs2 found, please set configure path, set the path in APACHE_BUILD_PATH parameters.

 make prepare APACHE_BUILD_PATH=/home/apachebuildpath